 Featuring ten heritage markers, the trail begins at the famed Tiong Bahru Market and Food Centre, where residents and people from all over Singapore have been congregating, shopping, eating and making merry for decades.
 It goes on to explore other unusual landmarks such as Tan Tock Seng’s grave, Singapore’s first public housing air-raid shelter, the iconic Tiong Bahru pre- and post-war flats, and Singapore’s first Monkey God Temple, among other things.
 The trail conveniently loops you back at Tiong Bahru Market and Food Centre where you can claim your “reward” by sampling some of the hawkers’ famous “zhao pai cai” (signature dishes).

 Distance: ~ 3.9 kmNumber of Steps: ~ 4,300Time needed: ~ 1 hour at a leisurely pace

 Download the Tiong Bahru Trail walking guide here.

 Good to know: Regular guided tours are offered by Tiong Bahru Heritage Volunteers.
-Email email@example.com or go to their Facebook page for updates.
+Head down to their Facebook page or Eventbrite page for updates.